 Anne Valente’s debut novel, Our Hearts Will Burn Us Down, released from William Morrow/HarperCollins in 2016 and was selected as a Midwest Connection Pick and an Amazon Best Book of the Month; the paperback releases this December 19.
 Her second novel, Utah, is forthcoming from William Morrow in early 2019.
 Her first book and short story collection, By Light We Knew Our Names, won the Dzanc Books Short Story Prize (2014), and she is also the author of the fiction chapbook, An Elegy for Mathematics, which has been re-released by Bull City Press in 2017.

 Her fiction appears in One Story, The Kenyon Review, The Southern Review, Ninth Letter and Hayden’s Ferry Review, among others, and won Copper Nickel’s 2012 Fiction Prize and a 2015 Chicago Tribune Nelson Algren Award Finalist Prize.
 She was the Georges and Anne Borchardt Scholar at the 2014 Sewanee Writers’ Conference, a featured author at the 2015 One Story Debutante Ball, and will be a Walter E. Dakin Fiction Fellow at this summer’s 2017 Sewanee Writers’ Conference.
 Her work was selected as notable in Best American Non-Required Reading 2011 and her essays appear in The Believer, The Rumpus, Prairie Schooner and The Washington Post.

-Originally from St. Louis, she holds an MFA in fiction from Bowling Green State University and a PhD in creative writing and literature from the University of Cincinnati.
-She is a faculty member in the Creative Writing and Literature Department at Santa Fe University of Art and Design.
+She holds an MFA in fiction from Bowling Green State University and a PhD in creative writing and literature from the University of Cincinnati.
+Originally from St. Louis, she currently lives in upstate New York where she teaches creative writing and literature at Hamilton College.